EGI-Federation/documentation/content/en/users/cloud-compute/dynamic-dns/_index.md

 - Hostnames/IP addresses are not expired so no need to refresh IP addresses if no changes, it is enough to run once.
-You can add the following command `curl https://HOSTNAME:SECRET@nsupdate.fedcloud.eu/nic/update` to cloud-init to assign hostname automatically at VM start
+You can add the following command `curl https://HOSTNAME:SECRET@nsupdate.fedcloud.eu/nic/update` to cloud-init as described above to assign hostname automatically at VM start

 - DNS server set Time-to-Live (max time for caching DNS records) to 1 min for dynamic DNS, but MS Windows seems to not respect that.
 You can clear DNS cache